 Since the cell membrane is very thin, you may decide just to use a Styrofoam ball with the outside surface representing the cell membrane.
 A section of the ball can be cut out for an interior view that will present the rest of the organelles.

 The nucleus is frequently called the brain of the cell.
 This is because it functions as the control center for the entire cell.
 It’s also the largest part of the cell within the cell membrane.
 The nucleus is what controls the cell’s growth and replication.
 The nucleus has a smaller structure within it called the nucleolus which is responsible for the production of ribosomes (see below).
-The nucleus has small nuclear pores which allow the ribosomes to exit from the nucleus into the body of the cell.
+The nucleus has small nuclear pores that allow the ribosomes to exit from the nucleus into the body of the cell.

 A smaller Styrofoam sphere anchored inside the cutout portion of the larger sphere can easily serve as a nucleus.